-Non-IFRS operating margin is utilized as a performance measure in both the CPF of the CTI and for PSU performance as we believe it closely aligns with both our short-term and long-term profitability goals and is a key metric to measure the value we deliver to shareholders.
-In the CTI, annual non-IFRS operating margin is used (together with revenue) to measure short-term profitable growth.
-For PSUs, the non-IFRS operating margin target is based on the Corporation's long-term strategic plan, as it is not measured until the last year of the performance period, and vesting is subject to modification based on other measures (including TSR).
-As a result, the non-IFRS operating margin target and the relevant time-period for achievement, are different under the CTI and PSUs (one year for CTI and three years for PSUs), and therefore we do not consider the use of non-IFRS operating margin to be duplicative.
+Non-IFRS operating margin was utilized in 2022 as a performance measure for both the CPF of the CTI and for the vesting of PSUs (in each case along with other measures).
+However, for the CTI, annual non-IFRS operating margin was used to measure short-term profitable growth, whereas for PSUs, the non-IFRS operating margin target was based on the Corporation's long-term strategic plan, as it is measured in the last year of a three-year performance period.
+As a result, the non-IFRS operating margin target and the relevant time-period for achievement, are different under the CTI and PSUs, and were therefore not considered duplicative.